-Prep Cu Zn Pb Ag As Au S

-ALS Prep- OG46 OG46/ME- OG46 OG46 OG46 ICP21/GRA21 IR08
+Prep Cu Zn Pb Ag As Au S ALS Analysis Package Prep-31 OG46 OG46/ME-ICPORE (over range) OG46 OG46 OG46 ICP21/GRA21 (over range) IR08 MSA Analysis Package PRP910 ICP140 ICP140 ICP140 ICP140 ICP140 FAS214 S- SPM210

-Analysis 31 ICPORE (over range)

-Package (over range)

 Internal measures are taken within Boliden to ensure that tampering of core and other samples does not occur.
 In addition, internal procedures are in place to prevent contamination and spoiling of samples prior to packaging and shipping to preparation and analysis laboratories in order to preserve sample integrity.